officialputuid/UploadGen/README-en.md

 # UploadGen

-`UploadGen` is a Python script designed for easy file uploads to popular file-sharing platforms: PixelDrain, GoFile and Bashupload.
+`UploadGen` is a Python script designed for easy file uploads to popular file-sharing platforms.
 This utility simplifies uploading files by providing a straightforward command-line interface.

 ## Features

 - **Upload to PixelDrain**: Requires an API key for authentication.
 - **Upload to GoFile**: Automatically selects a server for upload.
 - **Upload to Bashupload**: Files are stored for 3 days and can be downloaded only once.
+- **Upload to Devuploads**

 ## Requirements